Yolazega/LocalTax-AI-Assistant/README.md

 **Result:** One seamless workflow covering both email and on-the-go scanning — without sacrificing local privacy.

 ✅ Added to the core concept!

-## 🚀 Next Step

-Push this repo to GitHub, adjust `config.yaml` with your IMAP and OpenAI keys, run `main.py` — and let your taxes manage themselves!

-**End of Concept Summary.**